K - Type of keysV - Type of valuespublic interface SessionWindowedKStream<K,V>

 the latest (rolling) aggregate for each key within a windowKTable<Windowed<K>,V> reduce(Reducer<V> reducer)

-key or value are ignored.
+Records with null key or value are ignored.

 Combining implies that the type of the aggregate result is the same as the type of the input value

-(c.f. aggregate(Initializer, Aggregator, Merger)
+(c.f. aggregate(Initializer, Aggregator, Merger)).

-The result is written into a local SessionStore
+The result is written into a local SessionStore (which is basically an ever-updating

 materialized view).

-is applied for each input record and computes a new aggregate using the current
+The specified Reducer is applied for each input record and computes a new aggregate using the current

 aggregate and the record's value.

-is not applied and the new aggregate will be the record's
+If there is no current aggregate the Reducer is not applied and the new aggregate will be the record's

 value as-is.

-can be used to compute aggregate functions like sum, min,
+Thus, reduce(Reducer) can be used to compute aggregate functions like sum, min,

 or max.